8 Best Excalibur Las Vegas Restaurants (2023 Update)

 Tournament of Kings may not be a restaurant, but it is Las Vegas’ ultimate dinner and a show experience.
 Adapting the King Arthur tale, immerse yourself into a story of valor and treachery which takes place in a 900-seat theater.
 Kids will love the pyrotechnics and special effects.

 While the knights fight, you can enjoy a hearty Medieval themed meal of roasted and seasoned Cornish game hen, lemon pepper roasted red bliss potatoes, corn on the cob, and an apple square.
 Tickets start at $41.87 plus tax and a service free.
-We recommend always booking in advance as the Tournament of Kings can quickly sell out and we don’t want you and your family to be disappointed.

 Can I eat at Excalibur with a budget?